 Department website: http://krieger.jhu.edu/africana/

 The Center for Africana Studies (CAS) offers a rigorous focus on African-descended peoples and their cultures across the globe.
-Over the past millennium, the contribution, traditions, and values of African, African-American, and African Diaspora cultures helped create the modern and pre-modern world.
+Over the past millennium, the contributions, traditions, and values of African, African-American, and African Diaspora cultures helped create the modern and pre-modern world.
 Africana Studies, as a field of study, grew from the activist and scholarly traditions of Black Studies and the blending of peoples and ideas between Europe, Africa, and the Americas.
 It therefore offers a broad, multidisciplinary approach to history and culture centered on the interests, conditions, philosophies, conceptual schemes, and value systems of African-descended people everywhere.
-Our courses focus on the human experience in the context of social, political, demographic, cultural, religious, and economic systems.
+CAS courses focus on the human experience in the context of social, political, demographic, cultural, religious, and economic systems.
 They also offer a unique perspective on racism, colonialism, capitalism, and geography that properly situates the importance of people of color to the making of the modern world.

 Africana Studies offers a multidisciplinary curriculum that expands the scope and range of traditional academic disciplines to the presence, roles, cultural contributions, experiences, and particular interests of African peoples and their descendants.